rendoir/feup-comp/README.md

  - :white_check_mark: Branching variables declaration

- #### Additional Notes
- - limit locals assumes that the first argument of main function is constantly used

 ### Optimizations
  - :white_check_mark: Constant propagation
    - Works for both local variables and module variables